pbstark/MX14/readme.md

 ### These materials are available at https://github.com/pbstark/MX14

-*Abstract:* Many problems that arise in financial and election auditing, civil litigation, and causal inference can be reduced to statistical inferences about the mean of a nonnegative or bounded finite population.
+*Abstract:* Many problems that arise in auditing, civil litigation, and causal inference can be reduced to statistical inferences about the mean of a nonnegative or bounded finite population.
+Examples include election auditing, financial auditing, tax auditing, healthcare auditing, intellectual property litigation, wage and hour litigation, and online advertising.
 A variety of sampling plans can be combined with common probability inequalities to test hypotheses or make confidence intervals in these applications, in a fully nonparametric, conservative way.
+We will derive a handful of such methods using tools such as binomial and hypergeometric tests, Markov's inequality, Chebychev's inequality, Hoeffding's inequality, and the DKW inequality.
-I will illustrate these methods with real and cartoon examples from election auditing, healthcare auditing, intellectual property litigation, wage and hour litigation, and online advertising.
+An especially useful class of methods can be derived from Wald's (1945) sequential probability ratio test (SPRT), which hinges on a generalization of the problem of gambler's ruin.
-An especially useful class of methods can be derived from Wald's (1945) sequential probability ratio test (SPRT), which hinges on a generalization of the problem of _gambler's ruin_.
+Methods based on Wald's SPRT allow samples to be drawn incrementally and adaptively, often reducing the cost of financial and electoral audits, litigation discovery, and experiments, without incurring any penalty from multiple testing.
-Methods based on Wald's SPRT allow samples to be drawn incrementally and adaptively, often reducing the cost of financial and electoral audits, litigation discovery, and experiments without incurring any penalty from multiple testing.
+We will compare the performance of these methods in simulations from "nonstandard" mixtures of distributions.

 ## Description of the materials